kaziabulhasib/talkroute-client/README.md

 ---
+## Project Setup

-## if you clone this project  run npm i for installting required packages
+If you clone this project and intend to run it locally on your machine, follow these steps to install the required dependencies:

+1. Open your terminal.
+2. Navigate to the root directory of the cloned project.
+3. Run the following command to install the necessary packages: npm install

 ## Server repo: https://github.com/kaziabulhasib/talkroute-server